Kneecap (film): Plot

-In the late 2010s, Liam Ó hAnnaidh and Naoise Ó Cairealláin are part of the "ceasefire generation" living in the Gaeltacht Quarter of West Belfast.
-Growing up, they learnt to speak Irish from Naoise's father, Arlo, a former republican paramilitary who faked his own death to evade British authorities.
-As a result, his wife, Dolores, has become a recluse while Arlo lives in hiding and is disappointed with his son's hedonistic lifestyle and lack of initiative.
+In the late 2010s, Liam Óg Ó hAnnaidh and Naoise Ó Cairealláin are part of the post-Troubles "ceasefire generation" living in the Gaeltacht Quarter of Belfast, Northern Ireland.
+Growing up, they learnt to speak Irish from Naoise's father, Arlo, a former republican paramilitary who faked his death to evade British authorities.
+Consequently, Naoise's mother Dolores has become a recluse while Arlo lives in hiding, and is disappointed with his son's hedonistic lifestyle and lack of initiative.

-One night, Liam is arrested at a drug-laden party.
-He outrages the police with his refusal to speak English, insisting he can only communicate in Irish.
+One night, Liam is arrested at a drug-laden party; he later outrages the police with his refusal to speak English, insisting he can communicate only in Irish.
 JJ Ó Dochartaigh, a music teacher at an Irish-language immersion school, is summoned to serve as an interpreter during Liam's interrogation.
-He helps Liam avoid charges.
-He also hides a notebook of Liam's that he realises has drugs hidden in it, by slipping it into his pocket.
+He helps him avoid charges and hides a notebook of Liam's that he discovers contains drugs, slipping it into his pocket.

-JJ notices that the notebook contains satirical verses written in Irish and decides to set them to music as rap lyrics.
-He approaches Liam and Naoise with the idea of forming an Irish-language hip-hop group, claiming that the music would be a way to bring the Irish language to Millennials and Generation Z. Meanwhile, Liam begins a relationship with a Protestant girl named Georgia.
+JJ reads Liam's notebook, discovering satirical verses written in Irish.
+He decides to set them to music as rap lyrics, before approaching Liam and Naoise with the idea of forming an Irish-language hip-hop group, arguing that the music would be a way to promote the language to Millennials and Generation Z. Meanwhile, Liam begins a relationship with a Protestant girl named Georgia.
 Liam names the group "Kneecap", after the infamous punitive torture technique common in Northern Ireland during the Troubles.

-The trio create a track together during an all-night, drug-fueled recording session.
-They start performing live, and their music draws crowds.
-JJ fears the damage to his teaching career that might result from a public connection with Kneecap's confrontational and blatantly political music, and so performs as the anonymous "DJ Próvaí", wearing an Irish tricolour balaclava to hide his face during gigs.
-He also conceals his involvement in the band from his girlfriend Caitlin, who is heavily involved in the campaign for an Irish Language Act that would officially recognise the Irish language in Northern Ireland.
+The trio create a track together during an all-night, drug-fuelled recording session.
+They start performing live at a pub and their music draws crowds.
+However, JJ fears the damage to his teaching career that might result from a public connection with Kneecap's confrontational and blatantly political music; resultantly, he adopts the anonymous moniker of "DJ Próvaí", wearing an Irish tricolour balaclava to hide his face during gigs.
+He also conceals his involvement in the band from his girlfriend, Caitlin, who is heavily involved in the campaign for an Irish Language Act that would officially recognise the Irish language in Northern Ireland.